 At many dive spots, you will find several types of fish and marine life.

 Turtles visit every dive site in the Maldives.
 The clear water and blue-green sea are home to hawks bill and green turtles.

-There are barracudas, napoleon wrasse and reef sharks.
+There are barracudas, Napoleon wrasse and reef sharks.
 White tip and black tip sharks; spotted eagle rays and large marbled rays.

 The strong currents bring in much large pelagic fish such as sharks, mantas, and tunas.

-From May to July, the weather is can be unsettled and the visibility may be less than in the high season.
+From May to July, the weather can be unsettled and the visibility may be less than in the high season.
 As the southwest monsoon currents increase plankton, manta rays and whale sharks are more common.